 (b) Executive may terminate Executive's employment for any reason by giving the Company sixty (60) days prior written notice of termination.
 Upon such notice, the Company may, at its option, (i) make Executive's termination effective immediately, (ii) require Executive to continue to perform Executive's duties hereunder during such 60-day period, with or without restrictions on Executive's activities, and/or (iii) accept Executive's notice of termination as Executive's resignation from the Company at any time during such 60-day period.
 If the Company elects (i) above, the Company shall have no obligation to provide Executive any compensation or benefits beyond the Termination Date except as otherwise required by law.
-If the Company elects (ii) or (iii) above, the Company shall pay Executive's Base Salary under Section 2.1 and benefits under Section 2.5 through the earlier of the sixtieth (60th) day following Executive's notice of termination or the date on which Executive voluntarily ceases to perform services for the Company.
+If the Company elects (ii) above, the Company shall pay Executive's Base Salary under Section 2.1 and benefits under Section 2.5 through the earlier of the sixtleth (60th) day following Executive's notice of termination or the date on which Executive voluntarily ceases to perform services for the Company.

 (c) Executive's employment will terminate immediately without any notice upon Executive's death or following Executive's receipt of written notice from the Company stating that the Company has made a good faith determination that Executive has become Disabled or Incapacitated.
 "Disabled or Incapacitated" means Executive's inability or failure, due to a physical or mental impairment, to substantially perform the essential functions of Executive's job, with or without a reasonable accommodation, for thirty (30) consecutive calendar days or for ninety (90) calendar days during any twelve (12)-month period irrespective of whether such days are consecutive, as determined by the Board.
-Upon request, Executive shall provide the Board with documentation from Executive's health care provider sufficient for the Board to determine the nature and extent of any physical or mental impairment that may interfere with Executive's performance of Executive's job duties, as well as any accommodations that could be made.
-If Executive's employment is terminated pursuant to this Section 3.1(c), the Company shall have no further obligation hereunder or otherwise with respect to Executive except payment of Executive's Base Salary under Section 2.1 and benefits under Section 2.5 that have accrued through the Termination Date.
+Upon request, Executive's shall provide the Board with documentation from Executive's health care provider sufficient for the Board to determine the nature and extent of any physical or mental impairment that may interfere with Executive's performance of Executive's job duties, as well as any accommodations that could be with respect to Executive's Base Salary under Section 2.1 and benefits under Section 2.5 that have accrued through the Termination Date.